- Users complained that Remote Desktop services fail after installing Windows 10 KB4103727.

 On this note, many users complained that Windows patches break Remote Desktop connections.
 In previous years, users mentioned KB4103727 causing trouble, but the same can happen with just about any similar update.

 What can I do if Remote Desktop fails after an update?

 For Remote Desktop issues, the users mentioned that the quickest solution when the tool stops working after installing updates is to simply uninstall the update.

 We have had a few users with the newly released update who have had problems connecting to a Server 2016 RD Farm with over a gateway.
 Their session seemed to initialize, the logon/welcome screen is displayed for a second or two, but then the connection is abruptly stopped. […] Every client with this issue had KB4103727 installed.
 Issue is resolved by removing KB4103727 from the client.
 It is not clear to us whether the update is guaranteed to break this, or whether it’s dependent on several factors.

 As you can see, this solution solves the problem for good but it involves installing the latest Windows 10 OS version on your computer.

-There is also a temporary workaround that you can use — changing a regkey or local policy on your computer so that the machine accepts the outdated version of CredSSP.
+There is also a temporary workaround that you can use.
+Namely changing a reg key or local policy on your computer so that the machine accepts the outdated version of CredSSP.